Frequently asked questions and answers

 What do Sponsors receive?

-For Major Sponsors: your generosity comes with visibility at Future Search.
+For Major Sponsors: your generosity comes with visibility at events such as Future Search.

 For all Sponsors: we will be publishing materials with acknowledgements of your generosity.
 There will be press releases, interviews, advertising, and a dedicated section of the Waiheke Collective website, all places where we will acknowledge our Funders and Sponsors.